jcolag/entropy-arbitrage/2023-01-05-unnatural-selection.md

  > Captain's log, Stardate 42494.8.
 The Enterprise is bound for Star Station India to rendezvous with a Starfleet medical courier.
 We've been told only that our presence is imperative.
 Hopefully, the mission will give me further opportunities to assess the performance of our new Chief Medical Officer.

-Did they name the station after the country or the letter *I* in the [NATO Phonetic Alphabet](https://en.wikipedia.org/wiki/NATO_phonetic_alphabet)?
+Did they name the station after the country or the letter *I* in the {% wiki NATO_phonetic_alphabet|NATO Phonetic Alphabet|en %}?
 Both options seem ill-advised and confusing...

 Anyway, I don't know how much time the crew lives between episodes, but we've followed them for seven weekly episodes.
 In early 1989, the audience had known Pulaski for ten weeks, including weeks off for holidays.
 If we assume that their schedule looks like those schedules, then Picard has worked closely with his new officer for approximately two months, which included multiple crises that she needed to manage.
 In all that time, Picard somehow hasn't figured out if she has what it takes to do the job.